bamlab/react-tv-space-navigation/docs/tutorial.md

 />
 ```

-Here is also handled the hiding of the arrows when the list is not hovered.
+Here is also handled the hiding of the arrows when the list is not hovered, thanks to the `isActive` state !

 ### Handling scroll in SpatialNavigationScrollView